techidaily/site-extra-guidance/source/_posts/navigate-network-needs-skilled-approaches-to-file-movement-on-computer-for-2024.md

 Using the exclusive Thunderbolt connector, two Mac computers can be linked.
 Once you've done so, the machines ought to recognize one another, and moving files between them is as easy as dragging and dropping.
 Windows, Mac, and Linux to Windows, Mac, and Linux Without a router, create a local area network using an Ethernet connection.
 Make sure the Ethernet cable is a crossover type, meaning the color patterns on each end are different from one another.
 You can move files across computers by setting up network sharing on both of them.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/5EKBEujWCw4?si=PwVvvervi8OrYaEA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## 2\.
 Cloud storage and web transferring

 The most convenient alternative for transferring files across PCs is to use the internet.
 This is likely the simplest method for syncing information between computers because more and more users are now saving their files to cloud storage.
 However, depending on the speed of your internet connection, this could take a while—anywhere from a few minutes to several days.